ndejong/pfsense_fauxapi/package/README.md

 Simply download the latest `pfSense-pkg-FauxAPI` package file directly onto your pfSense system and perform a manual pkg install as shown in the installation example below.
-It take just 2x commands to install and just 1x command to de-install if you need to.
+It takes just 2x commands to install and just 1x command to de-install if you need to.

 ## Current Version